senyuuri/gesture-drumkit/README.md

 # gesture-drumkit
 a real-time gesture based interactive drum kit

+### Setup
+Install respective sdks.
+Watch sdk is 2.3.2 (check the files to verify) If using android emulator, ensure resolution is 1080 x 2340 pixels, or a similar aspect ratio

 ### Communication Protocol
 The watch app & android app communicate through protobuf.
 The watch app in particular uses [Nanopb](https://github.com/nanopb/nanopb).